westmarchjournal/website/readme.md

 ## Structure
 Organize articles into volumes and issues.
 Put links to PDF files on the homepage for each issue.
 This will probably require a JSON file for each issue (or can I do it with special front matter in the editor's letter?).

-Citation information should be included in each article.

-Figure out how to do biographies.

-Make a submissions page.
 ## Components
 - `_includes/layouts/` contains layout files.
 - `_includes/components/` contains component files.